thelastpickle/cassandra-reaper/README.md

 Building Reaper packages using Docker
 -------------------------------------

-These commands will attempt to build the Debian, jar, and RPM packages:
+These commands will install all dependencies needed to build the Debian, jar, and RPM packages:

     docker build --tag reaper-debian --file docker/debian/Dockerfile . docker build --tag reaper-jar --file docker/jar/Dockerfile . docker build --tag reaper-rhel --file docker/rhel/Dockerfile .

-These commands need to be run to build the packages into the local
+These commands need to be run to build the packages into the host machine's `./packages` directory:
-filesystem:

     # build Debian packages into `pwd`/packages on the host machine
     docker run -ti -v `pwd`/packages:/usr/src/app/packages reaper-debian